Experience service outside the U.S.

 VT Engage team members help prepare and educate students before international trips to give them context for each aspect of the trip, particularly the social issues they will encounter.
 During the trips, student leaders and VT Engage team members help participants process their experiences through nightly reflection sessions.

-Alongside student leaders, we currently lead trips to the Dominican Republic and Peru.
-Applications are required for both trips.
+We currently lead trips to the Dominican Republic and Peru.
+Applications are required for these trips, and open in August.

 In the rainforest, we’ll serve with ARCAmazon, which aims to conserve and protect the Amazon by promoting balance between people and nature.
 Projects may include environmental education, maintaining ARCA's education center, preserving the rainforest through patrolling their conservation area, and other community development projects.